CommE2E/olm/docs/megolm.rst

 a string then the tag is followed by the length of the string encoded as a variable length integer followed by the string itself.

-Olm uses a variable length encoding for integers.
+Megolm uses a variable length encoding for integers.
 Each integer is encoded as a sequence of bytes with the high bit set followed by a byte with the high bit clear.
 The seven low bits of each byte store the bits of the integer.
 The least significant bits are stored in the first byte.